-In the spring of 2013, a total of 4,885 monitoring wells were measured throughout the state of Nebraska (Fig. 5).
-Of those wells, 91% recorded groundwater-level declines compared to the spring of 2012, with 73% experiencing a decline of greater than one foot.
-Groundwater-level rises were recorded in 8% of wells measured, with only 2% of wells recording a rise of greater than one foot.
-Approximately 1% of wells had neither rises nor declines from the spring of 2012 to the spring of 2013.
-All reporting weather stations in Nebraska reported precipitation values less than the 30-year average (Fig 11).
-Portions of Keith and Lincoln Counties, and parts of the Nebraska Panhandle received only 30-40% of the 30-year averaged precipitation.
+In the spring of 2015, a total of 4,973 monitoring wells were measured throughout the state of Nebraska (Fig. 5).
+Of those wells, 35% recorded groundwater-level declines when compared to the spring of 2014, with only 9% experiencing a decline of greater than one foot (Fig. 7).
+Groundwater-level rises were recorded in 64% of wells measured, with 28% of wells recording a rise greater than one foot.
+Approximately 1% of wells had neither rises nor declines from the spring of 2014 to the spring of 2015.
+On average, water levels in wells throughout Nebraska rose by 0.53 feet.
+Precipitation totals varied throughout the state during 2014, with values ranging from as little as 60% to as much as 150% of the 30 year average (Fig. 8).
+However, most of Nebraska received near normal to above normal precipitation.
+Parts of Nebraska which received less than 80% of normal precipitation include north central, southeast, and localized areas throughout central Nebraska.